ForgeRock/node-openam-agent/README.md

 If notifications are enabled, sessions will be cached by CookieShield.
 Otherwise, sessions will be validated upon every request.

+### Logging
+The PolicyAgent uses [winstonjs](https://github.com/winstonjs/winston) for logging.
+If no logger instance is provided in the config, the agent will create its own logger.
+In this case, you can specify a log level in the config using with the `logLevel` property.

+Each agent instance has a random ID.
+The logger created by the agent always logs this ID.
+E.g.:

+If you're using your own logger instance, it's recommended that you override its log method to include the agent's id

 API
 ---